Coppernic/developer.coppernic.fr/docs/core/power.md

 //The the listener will be called with the result
 ```

- * Power off when you are done
+ * Power off when you are done:

 ```java
 peripheral.off(context);
 //The the listener will be called with the result
 ```

- * release resources
+ * Release resources:

 ```java
 @Override